gravyhtx/shopify_product-tear-sheet/README.md

 __TIPS__
 <br>
 * If you want to add "Dimensions" of the product you can put that info in the __"Barcode"__ input on the product editor page.
 This code grabs `{{ current_variant.barcode }}` but you can pretty much enter whatever text you want and call it displayed as whatever information you want it to be called.
-It doesn't necessarily need to be the "Barcode"... same goes for __"SKU"__, but for the purposes of this demo the "SKU" is used as it was intended and the "Barcode" is used to display the dimensions.<br>
+It doesn't necessarily need to be the "Barcode"... same goes for __"SKU"__, but for the purposes of this demo the "SKU" is used as it was intended and the "Barcode" is used to display the dimensions.

 * When you print the Tear Sheet in edit mode, you will likely have a bar at the bottom that will get printed.
 To close this you will need to hide that bar.
     - Comment out the print code on `page.tear-sheet.liquid` at lines 144-145.
     - Open the Tear Sheet and choose to close preview